quimnuss/battlechess_godot/README.md

 ## Later
 - [ ] intead of camera rotate, change coordinates
-- [ ] use filter to filter name as well
 - [ ] pawn promotion choice UI
 - [ ] Avatars
 - [ ] Sounds